software-development-project-1/project-template/README.md

 - [Un Kuan Che](https://github.com/arielunkuanche "Github page")

 ## Architecture:

 **1. Backend:**
   The Backend component is responsible for handling business logic, data processing, and communication with the database.
   It provides RESTful APIs for frontend interactions, allowing users to create, retrieve, update, and delete quizzes and questions.

    **Key responsibilities:**
-   - Managing quizzes and questions creation, editing, and deletion.
+   - Managing the creation, editing, and deletion of quizzes and questions.
    - Serving data to the frontend.

    **Technologies:**